 It is notable that the CL offers wifi support, while the D610 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Nikon D610 (unlike the CL) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the CL and the D610 are recent models that are part of the current product line-up.
 The D610 replaced the earlier Nikon D600, while the CL does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica CL Manual (free pdf) or the online Nikon D610 Manual.
+Further information on the features and operation of the CL and D610 can be found, respectively, in the Leica CL Manual (free pdf) or the online Nikon D610 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Leica CL and the Nikon D610?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Leica CL (Typ 7323):